StevenBlack/k7waterfront/topic/SailingAndTheWolfeIslandWindProject.md

 <li> The synoptic flow will be obvious, and interesting seabreeze battles should be visible.

 <li> Turbulating and impeding prevailing-direction flow over Wolfe Island generally implies a veer, a progressive Starboard tack lift, while nearing Wolfe Island in Kingston Harbour in prevailing breeze.
-Therefore, if anything, this will tend to <i>reduce</i> the "Go Left" imperative, at least somewhat.
+Therefore, if anything, this will tend to *reduce* the "Go Left" imperative, at least somewhat.
 Plain and simple: velocity and direction aside, the turbulation just fuddles the left side somewhat, making it less attractive, and from a regatta-quality-in-prevailing-winds-perspective, that could be a Good Thing.

 <li>Wind in the championship circles, Bravo and Foxtrot, won't be affected at all